Amidst hillside S-curves, mountain vistas, water views, and scenic overlooks meant for lingering; the Old Canada Road National Scenic Byway...

 Photo Credit: Dan Marquis

-As you drive through Maine’s Kennebec Valley, slow down, and stop when it feels right, to enjoy the grand views and stunning scenery you’ll find here.
-And for you, passengers, don’t miss out!
+As you drive through Maine’s Kennebec Valley, slow down, and enjoy the grand views and stunning scenery you’ll find here.
+Passengers, don’t miss out!
 Put down your phones.
 You might just spot a red-tailed hawk hovering in flight or a rafter of wild turkeys in a field.
 A Maine moose could even be hiding between the trees curiously looking back.

 Try some of our favorite scenic drive ideas, but be sure to fill the tank and grab some snacks first.
 Explore the side roads.
 Turn off the GPS.
 Find and use a gazetteer.
-Play a game called “turn left.”
 Get lost, on purpose, along a country road.

 Jump off the Turnpike a little early in Sabattus and follow 126 through Monmouth, the Tacoma Lakes and along Cobbesseecontee Stream to Gardiner.
 Or leave 95 altogether in West Gardiner and take Rt.
 201 north through Hallowell, Augusta, Waterville, Fairfield, and Skowhegan, following the Kennebec the whole way.